 Museums in Canada

-Canada is highly urbanised with 82% of the population concentrated in large and medium-sized cities, many near the southern border.
-Its capital is Ottawa, and its largest metropolitan areas are Toronto, Montreal, and Vancouver.
+Canada is highly urbanized, with 82% of the population concentrated in large and medium-sized cities, many near the southern border.
+Its capital is Ottawa, and its most significant metropolitan areas are Toronto, Montreal, and Vancouver.

 - Country: Canada